The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Results and Discussion

-For the Kelvin and R1 waves, where the length scales of interscale energy transfer considered begin to approach the scale (wavelength) of the wave composites, the correlations are largest in the range $[\lambda/8, \lambda/2]$.
+For the Kelvin and R1 waves, where the length scales of interscale energy transfer considered begin to approach the scale (wavelength) of the wave composites, the correlations are largest in the range $[\lambda/8, \lambda/4]$.
 At these particular length scales, upscale transfer (deep convection) is often in phase with the dynamical wave.
-Convection coupled to equatorial waves exhibiting length scales in this range has been qualitatively observed (e.g. \citealt{y07p1}), but here we are able to show quantitatively that the strongest convective coupling occurs across the 440 - 1760 km range of scales.
-One interpretation of this that requires further investigation is that energy is transferred straight from the mesoscale of 440 km to the synoptic scale of 1760 km (at about $\lambda/2$).
+Convection coupled to equatorial waves exhibiting length scales in this range has been qualitatively observed (e.g. \citealt{y07p1}), but here we are able to show quantitatively that the strongest convective coupling occurs close to the 880 km length scale.
+One interpretation of this that requires further investigation is that energy is transferred straight from the large mesoscale of organised convection at 880 km to the wave scale at about 4000 km.

-The other interesting comparison we can make here is that this relationship between convection on scales $\lambda/8$ to $\lambda/2$ and the dynamical wave at scale $\lambda$ is redolent of a fundamental property of inverse cascades in 2D turbulence.
+The other interesting comparison we can make here is that this relationship between convection on scales $\lambda/8$ to $\lambda/4$ and the dynamical wave at scale $\lambda$ is redolent of a fundamental property of inverse cascades in 2D turbulence.
 The idealised study of \citep{chen2006} that states that ``...energy flux across a length $L$ in the inverse [upscale] cascade range is due to thinning of subscale vortices 4-8 times smaller than $L$ by strain at length scale $L$...". \citet{storer2023} also found that energy transferred upscale across a mesoscale in the ocean was principally deposited at a scale 3.6 times larger.
 To our knowledge, this study represents the first instance of a similar result in the atmosphere.
-This relationship occurs more coherently in RAL than in GAL, with higher correlations and higher covariances between the interscale energy transfer and the wave at these length scales.
+This relationship occurs more coherently in RAL3 than in GAL, with higher correlations and higher covariances between the interscale energy transfer and the wave at these length scales.